tiagolr/vnodes/README.md

 ### Markers

 There are two ways to create makers for eges, one is using [SVG markers](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/marker), creating definitions  `<defs></defs>` in `#edges` slot and then assign them to edges using CSS.
-This was the previous default method of using markers.

-In 2.0 the old markers helper was removed and a new `Marker.vue` component was added that provides embed svg markers which are a lot more versatile, here is how it can be used:
+In 2.0 the old markers helper was removed and a new `Marker.vue` component was added that provides embed svg markers which are more versatile than SVG markers, here is how it can be used:

 ```html
 <screen ref="screen">